prof-rossetti/internet-technologies/exercises/website-interactivity/exercise.md

 python -m http.server 8888
 ```

 Examine the index file and observe the interactive features are enabled by specifying certain data attributes on the HTML elements, and by importing special pre-defined Twitter Bootstrap JavaScript plugins.
-Consult the reference links at the top of this document to add other interactive components like modals to your index page.
+Consult the Twitter Bootstrap reference links at the top of this document to add other interactive components like modals to your index page.
 Congratulations, you have unlocked the interactive features of the Twitter Bootstrap front-end framework!

 Examine the second page, and inspect the element in your browser to view the JavaScript console, where you should see the "HELLO FROM THE SECOND PAGE!" message displayed.
 Examine the JavaScript in the file to see the `console.log` JavaScript statement, which is producing the desired effect.
+Also observe how we're able to write JavaScript to programmatically access and manipulate HTML elements.

 Examine the third page, and inspect the element in your browser to view the JavaScript console, where you should see the "HELLO FROM THE THIRD PAGE!" message displayed.
 Click the button to see additional messages displayed.
 Examine the JavaScript in this file to see how to define and configure an event listener function to respond to button click events.

+Examine the fourth page, and inspect the element in your browser to view the JavaScript console, where you should see the "HELLO FROM THE FOURTH PAGE!" message displayed.
+Select an option from the dropdown menu to see additional messages displayed.
+Examine the JavaScript in this file to see how to define and configure an event listener function to respond to selection change events, and to detect which option is selected.

+Finally, if you are ready for a fun challenge, see the [Further Exploration Challenges](challenges.md).